berk76/words/README.md

 ## MP3 files

-Each time when you add new word or when you edit existing word program will automatically download MP3 with sound from internet for you.
+Each time when you add new word program will automatically download MP3 with sound from internet for you.
 Optionally you can download MP3 manually and place it into MP3 directory.
-You can obtain MP3 files for your dictionary from following sites:
+In this case you can obtain MP3 files for your dictionary from following sites:

 * http://forvo.com
 * http://soundoftext.com